 - a.
-Notification of an Appeal: Notice of intent to appeal must be filed with the clerk of the adjudicating assembly within 60 days of the announcement of the decision.
+Notification of an Appeal: - i.
+Notice of intent to appeal by a consistory of an individual must be filed with the clerk of the adjudicating assembly within 60 days of the announcement of the decision.
 This applies each time the appeal advances to the next broader assembly.
-For appeals advancing from one synod to the next synod, the notice shall be filed with the clerk of the convening consistory of the next synod. - b.
+For appeals advancing from one synod to the next synod, the notice shall be filed with the clerk of the convening consistory of the next synod.

+- ii.
+A classis must appeal a decision at its first possible opportunity to do so.
+Notice of intent to appeal by a classis must be filed by the clerk of classis with the clerk of the adjudicating assembly within 30 days of the adjournment of the appellant classis meeting. - b.
 Submission of an Appeal: The appeal must be submitted by the deadline for submitting materials for the agenda of the adjudicating assembly. - c.
-If a member objects to a decision of synod regarding a matter pertaining to the churches in common, he should bring the matter first to his consistory, urging it to appeal the decision of synod.
+If a member alleges error(s) in a decision of a consistory, classis, or synod regarding a matter pertaining to the churches in common, he shall bring the matter to his consistory, urging it to appeal the decision of the assembly in question.